Summer Survival Guide: 11 Menopause Tips to Beat the Heat

 2. Wear loose clothing

-Hot flashes and night sweats can make it very difficult to stay cool during the summer.
+Hot flushes and night sweats can make it very difficult to stay cool during the summer.
 If you wear loose-fitting clothing, it can help you to feel more comfortable.
 Loose clothing allows air to circulate, which helps prevent sweating and allows you to move around more easily.

 In contrast, tight-fitting clothes can restrict your movement and make you feel hot and uncomfortable, which can exacerbate menopause symptoms.
 So, if you want to beat the heat this summer, opt for loose-fitting clothing.